jfbauman/Pewlett-Hackard-Analysis/README.md

 ## Results
 Below are four major points from the two analysis deliverables.
-- The retiring titles table shows there are 133,776 employees within retirement range, Jan 1, 1952 - Dec 31, 1955.
+- There are 72,458 job titles in the retiring titles table.
-- The 1st highest retiring title is Senior Engineer with 25,916 employees.
+- The 1st highest retiring job title is Senior Engineer with 25,916 employees.
-- The 2nd highest retiring title is Senior Staff with 24,926 employees.
+- The 2nd highest retiring job title is Senior Staff with 24,926 employees.
 - We found there are 1,549 employees that are eligible for mentorship.

 ## Summary